vraelian/Testing/meta/STATE_SCHEMA.md

 seenGarnishmentWarning: {boolean} - Flag tracking if the player has been warned about wage garnishment.

 revealedTier: {number} - The highest market tier the player has unlocked.

+visualSeed: {number} - The integer used to deterministically calculate which visual variant (A, B, C...) is displayed for a ship.

 unlockedLicenseIds: {Array<string>} - A list of LICENSE_IDs the player has purchased.